MISAU-DIS/sis-rme-etl/README.md

 ## The common configuration
 - *processType*: A string representing the process type.
 The supported types are listed in the section "Supported Process Types".
 - *etlRootDirectory*: The absolute path to the directory where all process-related files will be stored.
+- *dataModel*: Defines how database objects and physical schema metadata are represented and loaded, including the independent POJO packages and schemas for the source and destination databases.
+See [The Data Model configuration](#the-data-model-configuration).
 - *childConfigFilePath*: The absolute path to another JSON configuration file defining a process to be executed after the current one completes.
 This enables chaining multiple processes in sequence, which is useful for scenarios such as merging multiple databases.
 - *originAppLocationCode*: A token representing the location where the process is executed.
 In merge scenarios, this typically represents the source location.
 - *manualStart*: An optional boolean indicating whether the process should be started manually.
 If set to true, the process will not start automatically when the application starts.